 By William Worthington Fowler in 1877

 In the great wars of American history, there are, in immediate connection with the army, two situations in which woman more prominently appears: the former is where, in her proper person, she accompanies the army as a “vivandiere,” or as the daughter of the regiment, or as the comrade and help-mate of her husband; the latter, and less frequent capacity, is that of a soldier, matching in the ranks and facing the foe in the hour of danger.
-During the American Revolution a large number of brave and devoted women served in the army, principally in their true characters as wives of regularly enlisted soldiers, keeping even step with the ranks upon the march, and cheerfully sharing the burdens, privations, hardships, and dangers of military life.
+During the American Revolution, a large number of brave and devoted women served in the army, principally in their true characters as wives of regularly enlisted soldiers, keeping even step with the ranks upon the march, and cheerfully sharing the burdens, privations, hardships, and dangers of military life.

-She appears to have been a native of Lancaster, Pennsylvania, and became the wife of James Warner, a private in Captain Smith’s company, of Daniel Morgan’s rifle corps.
-In 1775 she followed her husband to the north, and joined him at Prospect Hill, Cambridge, in the fall of that year.
-Morgan’s riflemen were picked men, and were sure to be placed in the posts where the greatest danger threatened.
+She appears to have been a native of Lancaster, Pennsylvania and became the wife of James Warner, a private in Captain Smith’s company, of Daniel Morgan’s rifle corps.
+In 1775 she followed her husband to the north and joined him at Prospect Hill, Cambridge, in the fall of that year.
+Morgan’s riflemen were picked men and were sure to be placed in the posts where the greatest danger threatened.

 But James Warner, though a stalwart man in appearance, possessed none of the qualities demanded in extraordinary emergencies.
-If ever man needed, in hardship and danger, a constant companion, superior to himself, it was private James Warner, and such a companion was his wife Jemima.
-She is described as gifted with the form and personal characteristics of a true heroine, and the heroic qualities which she displayed through all the romantic and tragic campaign against Canada proves that her spirit corresponded to the frame which it animated.
+If ever a man needed, in hardship and danger, a constant companion, superior to himself, it was private James Warner, and such a companion was his wife Jemima.
+She is described as gifted with the form and personal characteristics of a true heroine, and the heroic qualities which she displayed through all the romantic and tragic campaign against Canada prove that her spirit corresponded to the frame which it animated.

 The Canadian campaign was in many respects the severest and most trying of any during the Revolution.
 General Arnold’s march through the woods of Maine was attended with delays, misfortunes, and losses which would have discouraged any but the bravest, and most determined and hardy.
-The strength, and fortitude of the men was tried to the utmost, by wearisome marches, floods, winter’s cold and famine, and in these crises private Warner was one of those few whose soldiership failed to stand the test.
+The strength and fortitude of the men was tried to the utmost, by wearisome marches, floods, winter’s cold and famine, and in these crises, private Warner was one of those few whose soldiership failed to stand the test.

 Here Warner dropped down, completely discouraged, and resisted all his wife’s entreaties to rise again.
 It was in vain that she appealed to every motive that could nerve a soldier, every sentiment that could inspire and stimulate a man.
 Relief, she said, must be before them, and not far away; for her sake, would he not try once more?

 Her pleadings and her tears were wasted.
 The faint-hearted soldier had made his last halt.
 Weak he undoubtedly was, but comparing the nourishment each had taken, she should have been physically worse off than he.
 It was the superiority of her mental and moral organization that kept her from sinking as low as her husband.
-Failing to stir him to make another effort to save himself, she filled his canteen with water, and placing that and the little remnant of her wretched bread between his knees, she turned away and went down the river, with a heavy but dauntless heart, in search of help.
+Failing to stir him to make another effort to save himself, she filled his canteen with water and placing that and the little remnant of her wretched bread between his knees, she turned away and went down the river, with a heavy but dauntless heart, in search of help.